Border procedure (border and transit zones)

 Personal interview

-As is the case in the regular procedure, every asylum seeker receives a personal interview by a protection officer of the CGRS after the Immigration Office has conducted a short interview to register the asylum application and after the asylum application seeker has filled in the CGRS questionnaire.
+As is the case in the regular procedure, every asylum seeker receives a personal interview by a protection officer of the CGRS after the Immigration Office has conducted a short interview after the registration and lodging of the application, and after the asylum application seeker has filled in the CGRS questionnaire.

 However, as the border procedure concerns asylum applications made from detention and thereby treated as a priority, the interview by the CGRS takes place much faster after asylum seekers’ arrival and in the closed centre.
 This implies little time to prepare and substantiate the asylum application.
 Most asylum seekers arrive at the border without the necessary documents providing material evidence substantiating their asylum application.
 Contacts with the outside world from within the closed centre are difficult in the short period between the arrival and the personal interview, which constitutes an extra obstacle for obtaining documents and evidence.